mrgoodsire/AgeofAshes/Session_Notes.md

 - Scroll of Darkness - Hal
 - Scroll of Magic Missile - Hal
 - Scroll of Heal( Level 1 ) - Gus
-- Scroll of ??? - Hal
+- Scroll of Darkvision - Hal
 - Alak's ring - Fable
-- Silver figurine
+- Silver figurine of Alesta

 We see the dark hallway ends and we go back to the tomb.